 Here is the breakdown of the cost to get your motorcycle driver’s license in Cook Islands (as of April 2018).

-Keep in mind that the Cook Islands Police Department does not accept credit cards, or any other currency.
+Keep in mind that the Cook Islands Police Department does not accept credit cards or foreign currency.

 - Written test: NZ$10